wbrozonowicz/wbrozonowicz.github.io/_posts/2023-01-22-new-project-in-nextjs.md

 ✔ Would you like to customize the default import alias (@/*)? … No / Yes -> NO!! (better overview when You see full import path)
 ```

+Don't forget to instal in VSC helpful plugins: ESLINT  & PRETTIER

 Run project:

 {% include code-header.html %}